 This information is a guide only.
 Contact your Youth Service provider if you have one, otherwise contact us to talk about your individual circumstances.

-How much you can get
+How much you can get?

 GCAP covers the actual childcare service costs, up to $6.00 an hour and up to 50 hours a week for each child and can be paid for the hours you're: